 Belper Goes Green is Transition Belper's ECO Festival that aims to share simpler, low carbon and environmentally friendly ways of doing things in a relaxed and uplifting way that puts a smile on the face of Belper.

-We will have 2 stages of, mostly, acoustic entertainment, a CAMRA Beer Festival with 30 real ales, hot and cold food including plenty of delicious veggie options, toys and activities to keep the little ones happy, crafts and community art projects to get stuck in to, a health and wellbeing area to relax and find peace, energy and low carbon travel advice, craft and recycling stalls galore, a whole range of community groups, charities and campaigns, a tent just for interesting talks and possibly some thought-provoking films.
+We will have 2 stages of, mostly, acoustic entertainment, a CAMRA Beer Festival with 30 real ales, hot and cold food including plenty of delicious veggie options, toys and activities to keep the little ones happy, crafts and community art projects to get stuck in to, a wellbeing area to relax and find peace, energy and low carbon travel advice, craft and recycling stalls galore, a whole range of community groups, charities and campaigns plus a whole lot more

 On these pages you'll find all you need to know about the festival and we'll keep you updated as the details are added to and stalls, activities, entertainment and attractions are confirmed.